 Both fleas and ticks pose problems for pets and humans.
 Fleas can cause itchy rashes.
 They may also cause severe allergic reactions for people who are susceptible to them.
 Tick bites pose a serious danger since they can carry several debilitating diseases like Lyme disease and Rocky Mountain spotted fever.
 Fleas and ticks can cause problems both inside your house and outside in your yard.

-Our expert technicians can inspect your home and determine what type of pest is bothering you.
+Our expert flea and tick control technicians can inspect your home and determine what type of pest is bothering you.
 The free inspection includes an estimate along with a treatment plan specifically designed for your needs.
 Contact EcoTek today to schedule your inspection.

 GET YOUR E-PRICE NOW!